 In 2005, Dayes led the Bearcats to a 10-7-2 overall record and a third-place finish in conference play.
 UC was ranked as high as No. 15 in the nation and reached the BIG EAST Tournament in the school’s first year affiliated with the conference.

-In three seasons in the BIG EAST, one of the nation's top soccer conferences, the Bearcats have won a division title, earned seven postseason all-conference awards, and made an NCAA appearance.
+During the first three seasons in the BIG EAST, the Bearcats won a division title, earned seven postseason all-conference awards, and made an NCAA appearance.
 Dayes has authored six wins against nationally-ranked opponents over the last three seasons, including a victory against No. 1 Connecticut in 2005.

 Dayes led UC to a third-place Conference USA finish in 2004.
 Six Bearcats earned all-C-USA recognition and three players moved on to the professional ranks following the season.
 UC defeated perennial power Saint Louis on the road and knocked off undefeated ninth-ranked South Florida at home during a six match unbeaten streak late in the campaign.

 Dayes led UC to just its second NCAA Tournament appearance in school history and a regular season C-USA title in 2003, garnering C-USA Coach of the Year honors.
 He produced a winning conference record in each of his first four years at UC.

 A 1988 graduate of Wright State, Dayes compiled a 32-37-8 record in four years as head coach of his alma mater’s men’s team, highlighted by an 11-7-3 slate and the program’s first ever appearance in the Midwestern Collegiate Conference Tournament final in 1998.